How to get 2023 colour trends from the catwalk to your kitchen

 Be bold in the backyard

 Patio furniture is probably the easiest place to incorporate new colour trends.
-Tablecloths, napkins, glasses and even garden art can all be jumping-off points for adding bright elements to your outdoor living space.
-Both Think Kitchen (where CAA Members get an extra 5%) have great dinnerware, serving dishes and drink dispensers to discover.
+Tablecloths, napkins, glasses, and even garden art can all be jumping-off points for adding bright elements to your outdoor living space.

 Respect tradition

 If you love this year’s bright, contemporary colours, like the greens, pinks, and blues, avoid mixing them with darker, more traditional shades.
-They do not exactly clash, but they do not work in harmony, either.
-The one exception is if you add a bowl of fresh flowers, which can pull colours together.
-CAA Members can save 20% and earn 5% in CAA Dollars when they order from Teleflora.
+They do not exactly clash, but they do not work in harmony either.
+The one exception is adding a bowl of fresh flowers, which can pull colours together.